Cryanreuch, 3 Windmill Road, St Andrews, KY16 9JJ

 Drawing Room, this is a gorgeous room with views over the garden.
 The room is tastefully decorated with comfortable seating.

 Directly off this room is the formal Dining Room which has been elegantly furnished and provides a marvellous venue for that special meal.

 Also off the Hall there is a Cloakroom and the Library/Study which provides an alternative space in which to relax.
 The Library is beautifully furnished and here there is a large TV and BluRay disc player.
 There are patio doors leading from the library to an outside terrace and seating area.

 Moving through the Hall towards the kitchen you pass the Butler's Pantry which has a separate fridge/freezer.
 Beyond this lies the modern kitchen with its separate "snug" seating area complete with TV and Sky box.
 The kitchen has a range cooker and all of the appliances you would expect to find.
 There is a breakfast bar with comfortable stools and there are patio doors leading to the rear garden.

 Off the kitchen are what would have originally been the maid's quarters there is a basic bathroom and a utility room with clothes washing and drying facilities.

 Access to the first floor is via a fabulous timber stair complete with minstrel's gallery.

 There are 4 bedrooms off the upstairs landing, 3 of which are served by their own en-suite facilities.
 There are two double bedrooms and two that can be either twin or king size double.

-The outside areas are made up of the most beautiful landscaped gardens with extensive lawns and gorgeous permanent planting.
+The outside areas are made up of beautiful landscaped gardens with extensive lawns and gorgeous permanent planting.
 There are lovely outside terraced spaces for those pre or post dinner drinks or that morning coffee taken whilst reading the paper or iPad!